Meet Portage's Elizabeth Miller in this week's high school sports spotlight

 Favorite class: Social studies with our teacher Ms. Sarah Pulliam.
 I love to learn about history and how people have lived and challenged the norms of society over time.

-Favorite place to compete on the road: Waunakee
+Favorite place to compete on the road: Waunakee.

 Quotable: “Elizabeth Miller’s love of the game of softball is unmatched by any player I have coached,” Portage softball coach Connie Wampler said.
 “She goes above and beyond to be a great representative of Portage softball.
 In the summer, she helps coach our youth teams and helps at youth open gyms.
 All of the extra practice time she has also put in has really shown in her play this year.”